ImpactsWiki/pyko/_sources/intro.md

 This resource is available as part of the <a href="https://impacts.wiki">Impacts Community Wiki Project</a>.
 This code is an easily modifiable and expandable teaching/learning tool that can be run in a Jupyter notebook.

-This code is currently in development (https://github.com/StewartGroup/ko-hydrocode) and a public release will be available in the future at https://github.com/ImpactsWiki/pyko.
+This code is currently in beta testing and a public release will be available in the future at https://github.com/ImpactsWiki/pyko.
+If you are interested in beta testing, please contact ststewart [at] ucdavis.edu.